techlib/celus/docs/user.rst

 you may use the |SAVE_AND_TEST| button to immediately test the credentials at hand.

-By clicking the button a new dialog will be opened where you can enter the start and end months for which `Celus` should try to download data.
+By clicking the button a new dialog will be opened where you can enter the start and end months for which `CELUS` should try to download data.
 Because retreiving the data can sometimes take a long time, we recommend using only one month (by using the same month for both start and end dates) in order to minimize the amount of data a speed up the process.